OpusCapita/service-template/README.md

 }
 ```

+> Please note, that all existing migrations should always be left at their release state.
+Therefor do not change older migration or test data files to fit newer structures.
+In addition, please mind that defined sequelize JavaScript models do not get versioned like migrations do.
+These models always represent the latest state of your code.
+As a result, older migrations might not work anymore if these migrations are using JavaScript model objects to insert data because the models might have changed over time.
+In order to insert data, please consider using the *queryInterface* of sequelize.

 For more details take a look at the example files inside the **./src/server/db/migrations** directory of this service template.

 ---